so-saf/pydantic-filters/README.md

 Describe the filters, not implement them!
 A declarative and intuitive way to describe data filtering and sorting in your application.

+# Features

+- Filtering by the models themselves as well as by related.
+- Built-in pagination and sorting
-The only required dependency is Pydantic.
+- The only required dependency is Pydantic.
 You can use the basic features without being attached to specific frameworks, or use one of the supported plugins and drivers:

-Plugins:
+  - Plugins:
-* FastAPI >= 0.100.0
+    - FastAPI >= 0.100.0

-Drivers:
+  - Drivers:
-* SQLAlchemy >= 2
+    - SQLAlchemy >= 2

-## Installation
+# Installation

 ```shell
 pip install pydantic-filters